LaDI-VTON: Latent Diffusion Textual-Inversion Enhanced Virtual Try-On: Proposed Method

 \subsection{Textual-Inversion Enhanced Virtual Try-On}

 To tackle the virtual try-on task, we propose injecting in the Stable Diffusion textual conditioning branch additional information from the target garment $C$ extracted through textual inversion.
 In particular, starting from the features of the in-shop garment $C$ extracted from the CLIP visual encoder, we learn a textual inversion adapter $F_{\theta}$ to predict a set of fine-grained PTEs describing the in-shop garment $C$ itself.
 These PTEs lie in the CLIP token embedding space $\mathcal{W}$ and thus can be used as an additional conditioning signal.

 We also propose to extend the Stable Diffusion inpainting pipeline to accept the model pose map $P \in \mathbb{R}^{18 \times H \times W}$, where each channel is associated with a human keypoint, and the warped in-shop garment $C_W \in \mathbb{R}^{3 \times H \times W}$, representing the target garment $C$ warped according to the model body pose.
-While the pose map $P$ enables the method to preserve the original human pose of the model $I$, the warped garment $C_W$ helps the generation process to properly fit the garment onto the model.

-\tit{Data Preparation} To obtain the warped in-shop garment $C_W$, we train a module that warps the in-shop garment $C$ fitting the model's body shape.
-To achieve this, we utilize the geometric matching module proposed in~\citep{wang2018toward} and refine the results with a U-Net-based component~\citep{ronneberger2015u}.
-We provide additional information about the warping pipeline in the supplementary.
+While the pose map $P$ enables the method to preserve the original human pose of the model $I$, the warped garment $C_W$ helps the generation process to properly fit the garment onto the model. \tit{Data Preparation} The warped garment $C_W$ is obtained by training a module that warps the in-shop garment $C$ fitting the model body shape in $I$.
+We employ the geometric matching module proposed in~\citep{wang2018toward} and refine the results with a U-Net-based component~\citep{ronneberger2015u}.
 The virtual try-on task involves replacing one or more garments the target model is wearing.
-To achieve this, we define the inpainting area determined by the mask $M$ to fully encompass the target garment.
+With this aim, we define the inpainting area determined by the mask $M$ to fully encompass the target garment.
 We adopt the method proposed in previous works such as~\citep{morelli2022dresscode, issenhuth2020not} to ensure the mask completely covers the target garment.